muammar/mkchromecast/README.md

 ### Killing the application

-To kill **mkchromecast** when you run it from console, there are two ways of killing the application: If you didn't use the `--volume` option, just press `Ctrl-c`.
+To kill **mkchromecast** when you run it from console, there are two ways of doing it: if you didn't use the `--volume` option, just press `Ctrl-c`.
 Otherwise, you will need to press the `q` key to quit.

 ### Notes